Zervimesine: A Long-Needed Approach to Addressing DLB

 Only a few symptomatic treatments (to control agitation) for dementia with Lewy bodies are approved today, and at present, no disease-modifying therapeutics exist for these patients.
-Cognition Therapeutics conducting SHIMMER, a Phase 2 clinical trial investigating whether zervimesine has a beneficial effect in adults diagnosed with mild to moderate DLB.
+Cognition Therapeutics conducted the Phase 2 SHIMMER study to investigate whether zervimesine has a beneficial effect in adults diagnosed with mild to moderate DLB.
 The study was supported by a grant awarded by the National Institute of Aging (part of the National Institutes of Health).

 - Delusions